-Why storyboard first
+Why storyboard before you generate

 A storyboard reduces wasted renders, keeps visual motifs consistent, and makes it easier to cut vertical teasers, lyric snippets, and live loops from the same source plan.
+This matters even more when you are testing multiple AI tools and do not want the project to become a pile of disconnected clips.

-Copy this 6-block storyboard
+Copy this six-block storyboard

-- Song section: intro, verse, chorus, bridge, outro
+- Song section - intro, verse, chorus, bridge, outro.

-- Visual purpose: hook, tension, release, contrast, payoff
+- Visual purpose - hook, tension, release, contrast, payoff.

-- Prompt anchor: subject, environment, motion, lens, color palette
+- Prompt anchor - subject, environment, motion, lens, color palette.

-- Performance cue: where a drop, hit, or vocal phrase changes the scene
+- Performance cue - where a drop, hit, or vocal phrase changes the scene.

-- Edit note: transition type, duration, and reuse plan for shorts
+- Edit note - transition type, duration, and reuse plan for shorts.

-- Live follow-through: whether this scene can become a loop or REACT-triggered visual later
+- Live follow-through - whether this scene can become a loop or REACT-triggered visual later.

 Fast planning workflow